phpbench/phpbench/docs/reports.rst

 Reports
 =======

-PHPBench includes reporting framework. :doc:`Report generators <report-generators>` provide report data which can subsequently be rendered by :doc:`report renderer
+PHPBench includes a reporting framework. :doc:`Report generators <report-generators>` provide report data which can subsequently be rendered by :doc:`report renderer
 <report-renderers>`.